qdrant/docs/qdrant/v0.10.x/search.md

 This approach has several advantages.
 Logically, fewer network connections are required which can be very beneficial on its own.

-More importantly, batched requests will be efficiently processed via the query planner which can detect and optimize requests if they have the same `query_filter`.
+More importantly, batched requests will be efficiently processed via the query planner which can detect and optimize requests if they have the same `filter`.

 This can have a great effect on latency for non trivial filters as the intermediary results can be shared among the request.